lgonzalezrouco/pti/microservices/README.md

 	kubectl get nodes

 The run command creates a new Deployment (a default one).
-We need to provide the deployment name and microservice image location (usually a repository url but here we will use the local image name).
+We need to provide the deployment name and microservice image location (usually a repository URL but here we will use the local image name).
 We want to run the microservice on a specific port so we add the --port parameter:

-	kubectl run helloworld --port=8080 --image-pull-policy=Never --image=helloworld:1.0
+	kubectl create deployment helloworld --image=helloworld:1.0 --port=8080 --replicas=2

 To list your deployments use the get deployments command:

 	kubectl get deployments

-The READY column should show 1/1 Pods.
-If it shows 0/1 then something went wrong.
+The READY column should show 2/2 Pods.
+If it shows 0/2 then something went wrong.
 You can get more information with:

 	kubectl describe deployments/helloworld